-Preference will be given to applicants whose applications are complete and received by the NHTI Admissions Office no later than January 6, 2012 for Fall 2012 admission (with the exception of the interview).
+Preference will be given to applicants whose applications are complete and received by the NHTI Admissions Office no later than January 25, 2013 for Fall 2013 admission (with the exception of the interview).

-- Applicants must have completed a two year AMA or AMA equivalent allied health training program that is patient care-related, e.g., radiologic technology, nursing, physical therapy, etc. - 2.
-In lieu of #1, a Bachelor's Degree with a major in a Science field qualifies for admission; - 3.
-The following college level courses are required with grades of "C" or higher: - Algebra, statistics or higher level mathematics course; - Human Anatomy and Physiology I and II, with laboratories; - Communication Skills (may be met by a variety of courses including English, speech or composition); - General college-level physics and/or radiographic physics. - 5.
-Medical Terminology is strongly recommended; - 6.
-A personal interview is required; qualified candidates will be contacted after the deadline to arrange an interview; - 7.
-Three letters of recommendation must be submitted to the admissions department; - 8.
-The applicant must complete a course in Cardiopulmonary Resuscitation for Allied Health Professionals.
-This includes one and two person adult, infant, and child rescue.
+- Applicants must have completed a two year AMA or AMA equivalent allied health training program that is patient care related. e.g. radiologic technology, nursing, physical therapy, etc. (Note: Medical Assisting is not generally considered an AMA Allied Health Program.) - In lieu of #1, a Bachelor's Degree with a major in a Science field qualifies for admission; - The following college level courses are required with grades of "C" or higher: - Algebra, statistics or higher level mathematics course; - Human Anatomy and Physiology I and II, with laboratories; - Communication Skills (may be met by a variety of courses including English, speech or composition); - General college-level physics and/or radiographic physics. - 4.
+Medical Terminology is strongly recommended; - 5.
+A personal interview is required; qualified candidates will be contacted after the deadline to arrange an interview; - Three letters of recommendation must be submitted to the admissions department; - The applicant must complete a course in Cardiopulmonary Resuscitation and Airway Obstruction Management for the Healthcare Provider/Professional Rescuer before program registration.

 FALL SEME STER CL LAB CR

 DS 201 Principles of Sonography 3 2 4

 DS 265 Sonographic Anatomy and Pathology I 3 0 3

 DS 275 Sonographic Principles of OB/GYN I 3 0 3

 DS 295 DMS Clinic I 0 16 4

 14

-SPRING SEI MESTER
+SPRING SE MESTER

 DS 221 Sonographic Physics 3 0 3

 DS 266 Sonographic Anatomy and Pathology II 3 0 3

 DS 277 Sonographic Principles of OB/GYN II 3 0 3

 DS 296 DMS Clinic II 0 24 6

 15

 SUMMER S EMESTER (10 weeks)

 DS 241 Principles of Vascular Ultrasound 3 2 4

-DS 297 DMS Clinic III 0 32 8
+DS 297 DMS Clinic III 0 21 5

-12
+9

 SECOND YEAR

 FALL SEME STER CL LAB CR

 DS 233 Seminars in Sonography 4 0 4

-DS 298 DMS Clinic IV 0 32 8
+DS 298 0 32 8

 12

-TOTAL CREDITS 53
+TOTAL CREDITS 50